ttkorhonen/e3pages/docs/kb/training/workbook/1_installing_e3.md

 * Make sure you understand:

   1. How GNU Make and Makefiles work.
+The standard reference for GNU make is [here](https://www.gnu.org/software/make/manual/html_node/index.html).
   2. How git submodules work.
+  3. How git submodules are used in e3.

 * Install both EPICS base 7.0.3.1 and 7.0.5 (separately) on your host.
 * See if you can find where the module groups are specified, and try to figure out how you could change these.